 Ultimately, you may decide that remote or hybrid working is not right for your business, but you should be aware of what other firms in your sector are planning.
 You may struggle to retain staff, even on higher salaries, if competitors are offering very flexible hours and remote working support.

 Avoiding the pitfalls of hybrid working is primarily a matter of consulting with staff and evolving your policies over time.
 Above all, clear communication is key.
 Explain the reasoning behind your hybrid or remote work policies to all staff, invite feedback, and be prepared to evolve your approach.
 Encourage collaboration between in-office staff and remote workers, and if communication issues arise, listen to concerns from all sides and invite suggestions to build on the methods that do work.

 There is unquestionably a rich seam of untapped and enthusiastic workers to be mined with the right flexible working schemes.
 Whether your business or existing workforce would currently benefit from hybrid working, you should keep in mind the huge potential that implementing a remote work scheme could unlock in the future as your team grows and adapts to the “new normal”.

 Based in the U.K., Quittance offers award-winning legal services with empathy, professionalism, and an uncompromising focus on results.

-Learn more about how SHL’s RemoteWorkQ can help you get insight on your people and plan for a successful hybrid working.
+Learn more about how SHL’s RemoteWorkQ can help you get insight into your people and plan for a successful hybrid work.